adfinis/adsy-trainings/susecap-workshop/9001_introduction/modul_introduction_9001.md

 ## How to install it?

 * Through Helm Charts created by SUSE
-* Deployment of CloudFoundry and UAA are separate
+* Deployment of CloudFoundry and UAA server are independent charts
 * Optional deployment of Stratos UI

 ## How to interact with it?